urbit/vere/INSTALL.md

 ```console
 $ bazel build --config=dbg :urbit
 ```
+Note that you cannot change the optimization level for third party dependencies--those targets specified in `bazel/third_party`--from the command line.

 If you need to specify arbitrary C compiler or linker options, use [`--copt`][copt] or [`--linkopt`][linkopt], respectively: